vipulnaik/diet-exercise-health/profile-information/health-profile.md

 time between November and March.
 Vaccine administration dates are available in [vaccine_administrations.sql](../sql/vaccine_administrations.sql).
-As of the last edit to this document, my most recent vaccine was on [March 21, 2025](../events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md).
+As of the last edit to this document, my most recent vaccine was on [January 10, 2026](../events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md).

-Starting with my second COVID-19 dose and then for each booster dose (though much less pronounced for the January 2024 dose), I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
-With successive boosters, both the onset of the fever and its resolution have tended to get faster.
+Starting with my second COVID-19 dose and then for the next few booster doses, I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
+For the 2025 and 2026 booster doses, I did not observe a fever, though I still had more minor symptoms such as soreness, holistic fatigue, and tightness in the back of the neck.

 ### Influenza (flu)